 In all fairness, some people are a little more specific with the “too anime” argument.
 They may respond by saying that they don’t mind the game having anime elements but rather take issue with games implementing more tropes that they don’t like from anime to the point that they feel it’s a detriment to the series identity.

 This argument is more understandable but is perhaps a little misplaced.
 If your problem with the game is that the writing or characters are bad then that’s all it is: the writing or characters.
-To me, it still feels disingenuous to say that the problem is that they included anime tropes and that the anime influence has made it worse.
-For comparison, when a movie like Morbius or Fant4stic comes out, it’s not like people say that they’re “too comic book” it’s just that they’re bad at using the tropes of a comic book in their storytelling.
+To me, it still feels disingenuous to say that the problem is it had anime influences when once again, that’s always been the case and it’s just that this time the execution wasn’t as good.
+For comparison, when a movie like Morbius or Fant4stic comes out, it’s not like people say that they’re “too comic book”.

 Once again, however, even if you try to say that “too anime” means “too many anime tropes”, a lot of those tropes still appear in older games.
 I mean, let’s not act like Kasumi, Ayane, and Hitomi from the earlier Dead or Alive games weren’t also meant to pander to anime-loving otaku.